SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/device-registration-via-uplink-message.md

 The Loriot LoRa agent only processes "gw" messages to avoid duplicate measurements or events in {{< product-c8y-iot >}}, because most of the information matches with "gw" message whereas "gw" message also carries all gateway information.

 {{< c8y-admon-info >}}
-You must enable the "gw" message option on LORIOT Network Server while connecting to the Loriot LoRa agent, see [Device registration via Cumulocity IoT](#device-registration-via-platform).
+You must enable the "gw" message option on LORIOT Network Server while connecting to the Loriot LoRa agent, see [Device registration via {{< product-c8y-iot >}}](#device-registration-via-platform).
 {{< /c8y-admon-info >}}

 In the Loriot LoRa device message below, `gws` represents a list of gateways involved in the network: